Why is Provincetown such a hit? Easy!

-Located on the tip of Cape Cod, Provincetown is what an every town USA might look like if the locals had fabulous design sense, extensive Broadway training, and a bevy of accomplished celebrity residents with arms brimming with Tony Awards, Pulitzer Prizes and even Oscars.
+Located on the tip of Cape Cod, it's what an every town USA might look like if the locals had fabulous design sense, extensive Broadway training, and a bevy of accomplished celebrity residents with arms brimming with Tony Awards, Pulitzer Prizes and even Oscars.

 It’s just that little bit – different.
 And that difference makes all the difference.